-Elon Musk led SpaceX just shared the payload capabilities of Falcon 9 and to be launched Falcon Heavy rockets.
-The Falcon family operated by Space Exploration technologies (SpaceX) are known for its multi-use rocket launch vehicles.
-From its launch of first space vehicle Falcon 1 on 28 September 2008, SpaceX has emerged as the commercial aerospace manufacturer and Falcon 9 flied first on 4 June 2010.
+Elon Musk-led SpaceX just shared the payload capabilities of Falcon 9 and to be launched Falcon Heavy rockets.
+The Falcon family, operated by Space Exploration Technologies (SpaceX), is known for its multi-use rocket launch vehicles.
+From its launch of the first space vehicle, Falcon 1, on 28 September 2008, SpaceX has emerged as the commercial aerospace manufacturer, and Falcon 9 flew first on 4 June 2010.

 “SpaceX offers open and fixed pricing for its Falcon 9 and Falcon Heavy launch services.
 Modest discounts are available, for contractually committed, multi-launch purchases.
 SpaceX can also offer crew transportation services to commercial customers seeking to transport astronauts to alternate LEO destinations.”

-SpaceX also detailed the pricing of Falcon rockets for carrying a single payload that to be placed on the orbit of earth or even on the Mars.
+SpaceX also detailed the pricing of Falcon rockets for carrying a single payload to be placed in the earth’s orbit or even on Mars.

 As per SpaceX, Falcon Heavy’s performance capabilities will be crucial for the company and plans to send the spacecraft to Mars in 2018 after its first flight in November 2016.